 - Thumb + Pinky: Well done

 If this sounds like witchcraft, a more straightforward method is to use a meat thermometer and use the internal temp to guide your preference.

 Now do we eat?

 Not quite.
-After you’ve pulled the steak off at the right feel or temp, the key to a great steak is letting it rest.
+After you’ve pulled the steak off at the right feel or temp, the key to a perfect steak is letting it rest.

 Patience is key here.
 Pull the steak a few degrees before “ideal” or one finger before ready and let the meat rest on the plate.
 By letting it rest, the steak juices have time to redistribute into all the areas they need to get.
 Steaks do not need to be eaten right off the grill, so take a few minutes to finish up the other parts of the meal as your steak settles and idealizes.